-Through this petition, SHW provides TTB with evidence of commercial viticulture in the proposed area, evidence supporting the proposed name, a discussion of the distinguishing features of the proposed AVA (and supporting evidence), the proposed boundary drawn on USGS maps, and a written description of the proposed boundary.
-There are over 30 commercial vineyards (described further below) and 2 bonded wineries, Littorai Winery and Reichwage Winery, in Sebastopol Hills.
+Through this petition, SHW provides TTB with evidence of commercial viticulture in the proposed area, evidence supporting the proposed name, a discussion of, and supporting evidence regarding, the distinguishing features of the proposed AVA, the proposed boundary drawn on United States Geographical Survey ("USGS") maps, and a written description of the proposed boundary.
+There are over 30 commercial vineyards (described below) and two bonded wineries, Littorai Winery and Reichwage Winery, in Sebastopol Hills.

-The evidence of viticulture in this petition will demonstrate the total number of commercial wine grape vineyards and vineyard acreage as well as the distribution of those vineyards throughout the Sebastopol Hills area.
-The name evidence of Sebastopol Hills will demonstrate that Sebastopol Hills is used to describe the relevant area and applies to the entire area being proposed.
-This petition will also demonstrate the requisite distinguishing features of the area, including climate, geology, soils, and topography, as well as a comparison of Sebastopol Hills with other viticultural areas in Sonoma County, such as the Russian River Valley AVA, Green Valley of the Russian River Valley AVA, West Sonoma Coast AVA, and Petaluma Gap AVA.
-Through this petition, SHW also proposes recommended boundaries for the proposed Sebastopol Hills AVA.
+The evidence of viticulture in this petition will demonstrate the total number of commercial wine grape vineyards and vineyard acreage, as well as the distribution of those vineyards throughout the Sebastopol Hills area.
+The name evidence of Sebastopol Hills will demonstrate that Sebastopol Hills is used to describe the relevant area and applies to the entire area being proposed pursuant to the USGS maps and written description of the proposed boundary.
+This petition will also demonstrate the requisite distinguishing features of the area, including climate, geology, soils, and topography, as well as a comparison of Sebastopol Hills with other viticultural areas in Sonoma County, such as the Russian River Valley AVA, the Green Valley of the Russian River Valley AVA, the West Sonoma Coast AVA, and the Petaluma Gap AVA.
+Through this petition, SHW also proposes the recommended boundaries for the requested Sebastopol Hills AVA.

-If the Sebastopol Hills AVA were to be established, the petitioner intends that the establishment of the Sebastopol Hills AVA would not adversely affect the use of any label for wines derived from overlapping AVAs such as the Russian River Valley AVA and the Green Valley of the Russian River AVA.
-Instead, the establishment of the Sebastopol Hills AVA should be viewed as additional to the labeling options available to producers and wineries who meet the requirements of 24 CFR 4.25(e)(3) and (4).
+If the Sebastopol Hills AVA were to be established, the petitioner intends that the establishment of the Sebastopol Hills AVA would not adversely affect the use of any label for wines derived from overlapping AVAs, such as the Russian River Valley AVA, the Green Valley of the Russian River AVA, and the Sonoma Coast AVA.
+Instead, the establishment of the Sebastopol Hills AVA should be viewed as an addition to, or supplement to, the labeling options available to producers and wineries who meet the requirements of 24 CFR 4.25(e)(3) and (4).